dbt-labs/docs.getdbt.com/website/docs/docs/get-started/privatelink/snowflake-privatelink.md

 dbt Labs will work on your behalf to complete the PrivateLink setup.
 Please allow 1-2 business days for this process to complete.
 Support will contact you when the service is available.

-## Configuring new endpoints with PrivateLink
+## Configure new endpoints with PrivateLink

 Once dbt Cloud support completes the configuration, you can start creating new connections using PrivateLink.